Author Guidelines

 Review Process

 All submissions will first be screened by the editors and, if found to be appropriate to the journal, undergo peer review by at least two anonymous reviewers.
-The journal operates with a double-blind review process, meaning that authors and reviewers will remain anonymous to one another.
+The journal operates with a double anonymous review process, meaning that authors and reviewers will remain anonymous to one another.
 Based on the reviewer reports, the editors will make a decision for rejection, minor or major revision, or acceptance.
 Overall editorial responsibility rests with the journal’s editors and editorial board.

 Those interested in reviewing manuscripts for Forensic Anthropology should create an account at https://mc04.manuscriptcentral.com/forensicanthropol.
 Make sure to add your research interests as keywords in the account creation process to be matched with relevant manuscript submissions.